 On my second reading of Lauritsen’s essay about GLF I took note of what he calls the group’s “first major demonstration.”
 It was a picket line—not against, say, The New York Times, which forbade the word “gay” until 19876—but against The Village Voice.
 I was astounded.
 I’d subscribed to the Voice in the ’80s in order to stay on top of music trends, and I found it to be extremely gay friendly.
 What a difference a decade makes.
 And I suspected I might know why GLF had targeted the Voice.

 In a footnote to my previous post, Vaniegem and Bubblegum, I mention that one of the two reporters in the Voice’s immediate coverage of Stonewall, Lucian K. Truscott IV, wrote this past February about another, earlier subject: being groped by Cardinal Spellman while trying to interview him for the West Point cadet magazine The Pointer.
 I kinda forgot about that until rereading Lauritsen, who writes that the GLF picket line was incited in part by the Voice‘s “antigay article about Stonewall.”
 I wondered if Truscott might have been the author.
-Fortunately, Google now archives publicly the Voice’s run of 999 editions between 1954 and 2004.
+Fortunately, Google now archives publicly the Voice’s run of 999 editions between 1954 and 2004 (with many holes).

 The initial riot reporting is riveting, regardless of subsequent scrutiny.
 Truscott was joined on the front page of the July 3, 1969 issue by columnist Howard Smith.
 Truscott—a newly minted West Point grad waiting to report to Fort Benning—was well read enough to compare the first night of Stonewall to a William Burroughs novel.
 And a “fairy tale.”
 Apart from the usual mention of limp wrists as well as Truscott’s martial “forces of faggotry” and “gay brigade” the piece is relatively straightforward.
 As is Smith’s; he actually followed the police into the Stonewall Inn while they waited for reinforcements.
 Could either of these be the anti-gay story that caused the GLF to picket?